grafana/grafana/docs/sources/administration/correlations/use-correlations-editor-in-explore/index.md

 ## Test a newly created correlations

 1. Once the correlation is saved Explore will exit Correlations Editor automatically and re-rerun the query in the left pane.
 1. Click on a state name.
 Note how values from the row are inserted into the query on the right and the graph changes using the values for each row.
-The query is rerun with updates values everytime you click on a state name.
+The query is rerun with updates values every time you click on a state name.

    {{< figure src="/static/img/docs/correlations/screenshot-correlations-example-link-10.2.png" max-width="600px" caption="Result of clicking on a data link" >}}